frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 }
 ```

-Lucky for me, I have all tests ready and I know that it was an issue.
+Lucky for me, I had all the tests ready and I knew that it was an issue.
 Otherwise, I would have shipped an embarrassingly buggy code.

 Once I fixed it and I am sure that all tests passed, I know that I shipped a correct and working code.